 If you look at your neighbourhood closely enough, you will find that it is not as though people aren’t looking for counsel.
 It is just that they aren’t going to professional counsellors for counselling.

-8. Over dependency on government or conventional counselling approaches
+8. Over dependence on government or conventional counselling approaches

 The only way to practice as a counsellor is not until the government approves of us.
-Just like I stated in the previous point, since what people are looking for us solution, if you can come up with creative and innovative ways of rendering your services, you will thrive.
+Just like I stated in the previous point, since what people are looking for are solutions, if you can come up with creative and innovative ways of rendering your services, you will thrive.

 9. Offering counselling degrees to uninterested students

-Graduating more students who don’t want to be counsellors only tannishes the image of the profession even more because those who see that graduate of guidance and counselling who cannot practice because they aren’t interested will think that’s how all other counsellors are.
+Graduating more students who don’t want to be counsellors only tarnishes the image of the profession even more because those who see a graduate of guidance and counselling who cannot practice because they aren’t interested will think that’s how other counsellors are.